Frequently Asked Questions

 Do you charge for Parking?

 Nope.
 Park as much as you want for free, but try and carpool on busy nights, if you please.

 When should I arrive?

 You do NOT need to arrive right when the ticket booth opens.
 Like an amusement park, you should get there early enough to do what you want without being cut off by closing.
 Our published closing time is when our lines close.
 Even if there is a long line for, say, The Haunted Forest, if you get in line before closing time you will be able to go through that attraction.
-You should always plan to arrive at least 2 hours before our published close time (3 hours on busy nights)
+You should always plan to arrive at least 2 hours before our published close if you want to experience all of the attractions.

 How Scary is the Haunted Trail?